-- The University of Akron reaffirms its commitment to an academic, work, and study environment free of inappropriate and disrespectful conduct and communication in any form.
+- 1. Statement of Policy - a.
+The University of Akron reaffirms its commitment to an academic, work, and study environment free of inappropriate and disrespectful conduct and communication in any form.
 All students, faculty, and staff shall be protected under the guidelines of this policy. - A copy of this policy shall be incorporated into all employee handbooks.
-It shall also be included in student orientation materials. including those distributed to students in professional schools.
+It shall also be included in student orientation materials, including those distributed to students in professional schools.
 It shall also be published in scheduling materials each semester.
-Copies of this policy shall be available at appropriate University offices, including the offices of the Deans of each college, the University Library, Vice President for Student Services, the Affirmative Action Office, the Department of Human Resources, all other administrative offices, and other places specified by the Vice President for Administrative Support Services. - It shall be the policy of The University of Akron to prohibit any and all forms of sexual harassment.
+Copies of this policy shall be available at appropriate University offices, including the offices of the Deans of each college, the University Library, Vice President for Student Services, the Affirmative Action Office, the Department of Human Resources, all other administrative offices, and other places specified by the Vice President for Administrative Support Services. - c.
+It shall be the policy of The University of Akron to prohibit any and all forms of sexual harassment.
 All students, faculty, and staff have a responsibility to assist in the enforcement of this policy, be aware of its contents, and to abide by its terms.
 All supervisory personnel shall insure that those who are under their supervision are aware of the policy, receive a copy of it, and shall from time to time reinforce the University's commitment to the policy.
-From time to time, the Affirmative Action Office shall disseminate materials throughout the University concerning the effective prevention of sexual harassment. - By this policy, the University is providing notice that sexual harassment in any form will not be tolerated and that the procedures specified below shall be utilized to inform the University of incidents of harassment and to allow all students, faculty, and staff to prevent, report, and eliminate sexual harassment from this campus.
+From time to time, the Affirmative Action Office shall disseminate materials throughout the University concerning the effective prevention of sexual harassment. - d.
+By this policy, the University is providing notice that sexual harassment in any form will not be tolerated and that the procedures specified below shall be utilized to inform the University of incidents of harassment and to allow all students, faculty, and staff to prevent, report, and eliminate sexual harassment from this campus. - 2.
+Definitions - Sexual harassment is a form of sex discrimination which violates state and federal laws respecting both employees and students.
+The definitions used in this policy shall be interpreted consistent with such laws.